oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 ```

 ### Add email to the Keycloak verrazzano user
 Log into the Keycloak console and add an email to the client.
-Get the password from the secret:
+Get the `keycloakadmin` password from the secret as follows:

-Get the `keycloakadmin` password:
 ```
 kubectl get secret \
     --namespace keycloak keycloak-http \